 Research: a vital part of ongoing development

-OCLC is committed to ongoing research that enhances the Dewey Decimal Classification® (DDC) system for current and future users.
-The OCLC Office of Research has several projects under way to investigate many open research questions, including the ongoing development of the DDC, alternative structures, tools and rules for application, automatic classification and new uses for the DDC.
+OCLC is committed to ongoing research that enhances the Dewey Decimal Classification (DDC) system for current and future users.
+OCLC Research has several projects under way to investigate many open research questions, including the ongoing development of the DDC, alternative structures, tools and rules for application, automatic classification and new uses for the DDC.

 Knowledge Organization Research

-The OCLC Office of Research has been involved in research on information organization using library classification systems like the DDC for many years.
+OCLC Research has been involved in research on information organization using library classification systems like the DDC for many years.
 The expansion of the Internet is motivating OCLC researchers to explore new roles for traditional library information organization systems as knowledge organizing tools for electronic resources.

 The Scorpion Project

-Scorpion was a project of the OCLC Office of Research exploring the indexing and cataloging of electronic resources.
+Scorpion was a project of OCLC Research exploring the indexing and cataloging of electronic resources.
 Since subject information is key to advanced retrieval, browsing and clustering, the primary focus of Scorpion was the building of tools for automatic subject recognition based on well-known schemes like the DDC.